Personal name: Structure in humans

 The Inuit believe that the souls of the namesakes are one, so they traditionally refer to the junior namesakes, not just by the names (atiq), but also by kinship title, which applies across gender and generation without implications of disrespect or seniority.

 In Judaism, someone's name is considered intimately connected with their fate, and adding a name (e.g. on the sickbed) may avert a particular danger.
-Among Ashkenazi Jews it is also considered bad luck to take the name of a living ancestor, as the Angel of Death may mistake the younger person for their namesake (although there is no such custom among Sephardi Jews).
+Among Ashkenazi Jews, it is also considered bad luck to take the name of a living ancestor, as the Angel of Death may mistake the younger person for their namesake (although there is no such custom among Sephardi Jews).
 Jews may also have a Jewish name for intra-community use and use a different name when engaging with the Gentile world.

 Chinese and Japanese emperors receive posthumous names.

 In some Polynesian cultures, the name of a deceased chief becomes taboo.
 If he is named after a common object or concept, a different word has to be used for it.

+In Cameroon, there is "a great deal of mobility" within naming structure.
+Some Cameroonians, particularly Anglophone Cameroonians, use "a characteristic sequencing" starting with a first surname, followed by a forename then a second surname (e.g. Awanto Josephine Nchang), while others begin with a forename followed by first and then second surnames (e.g. Josephine Awanto Nchang).
+The latter structure is rare in Francophone Cameroon, however, where a third structure prevails: First surname, second surname, forename (e.g. Awanto Nchang Josephine).

 Depending on national convention, additional given names (and sometimes titles) are considered part of the name.